 Steve Jobs hated it.
 Marketers and business executives want to leave it behind.
 Savvy salespeople might cherry-pick a page or two but abandon the deck.
 And designers run for the hills.
-The haters of PowerPoint see it as a presentation crutch or, at the very, least why your meetings always run over, otherwise known as “death by PPT.”
+The haters of PowerPoint see it as a presentation crutch or, at the very least, the reason why your meetings always run over, otherwise known as “death by PPT.”

 But in today’s world of briefer-is-better, PowerPoint can force you to cut to the chase and deliver optimal impact, frame by frame.
-If it’s set up with the right construct.
-And great content, both visual and verbal.
-And most importantly, with the right story to tell.
+If it’s set up with the right construct with great content, both visual and verbal, and most importantly, with the right story to tell.

 We’ve all had the PPT experience of undifferentiated hordes of text descending upon us in incessant bursts, an endless fusillade of bullets vying to hit the mark.
 While clunky graphics or scattershot snapshots or strings of colored text boxes connected by arrow after arrow — or all of that, all at once — come crowding in.
 And the idea that something useful and worthwhile is being communicated just gets lost.

 Perhaps they put the wrong people at the controls.
 The great thing about PPT: anyone can use it.
 The horrible thing about it: everyone does.
 As a DIY device, it’s a mess: there are a whole lot of things you can do, with nothing keeping anybody from doing every last one of them on each slide.